Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Methods and Materials

 \subsubsection{\ac{iq} phantom}

 The aforementioned \ac{iq} phantom was simulated, reproducing its downscaled size and activity.
 GATE's material database \textit{Plastic} was chosen as phantom material.
-The purpose of this simulation was not to validate the experiments, but to assess the best attainable improvement in the images under close-to-ideal conditions.
-As such, MERMAID's detector spatial resolution was reproduced (limited to the pixelated crystal size) as well as the energy windows applied experimentally, but no further degradation effects (e.g. energy resolution or optical crosstalk) were modeled\footnote{Time-related degradation effects (pile-up, temporal resolution, randoms) were equally not considered, although they are not expected to be relevant in this work given the low source activities involved.}.
+The purpose was not to provide validated simulations, i.e., simulations which are in fully agreement with experimental results, but to assess the best attainable improvement in the images under close-to-ideal conditions.

-In all simulation scenarios, the physics list emstandard\_opt3 was employed, together with production cuts of $1~\textrm{mm}$. \\